uspki/policies/certificate-policy.md

 4. user management, separate trusted-role assignments, education, awareness, and training; and
 5. logical access controls, activity logging, and inactivity time-outs to provide individual accountability.

-The CA's security program SHALL include an annual Risk Assessment that:
+The CA's security program shall include an annual Risk Assessment that:

 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

-Based on the Risk Assessment, the CA SHALL develop, implement, and maintain a security plan consisting of security procedures, measures, and products designed to achieve the objectives set forth above and to manage and control the risks identified during the Risk Assessment, commensurate with the sensitivity of the Certificate Data and Certificate Management Processes.
-The security plan SHALL include administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes.
-The security plan SHALL also take into account then-available technology and the cost of implementing the specific measures, and SHALL implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
+Based on the Risk Assessment, the CA shall develop, implement, and maintain a security plan consisting of security procedures, measures, and products designed to achieve the objectives set forth above and to manage and control the risks identified during the Risk Assessment, commensurate with the sensitivity of the Certificate Data and Certificate Management Processes.
+The security plan shall include administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes.
+The security plan shall also take into account then-available technology and the cost of implementing the specific measures, and shall implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
 {:.br data-sect="16.3"}

 ## 5.1 PHYSICAL SECURITY CONTROLS
-CA equipment SHALL be protected from unauthorized access while the cryptographic module is installed and activated.
-The CA SHALL implement physical access controls to reduce the risk of equipment tampering even when the cryptographic module is not installed and activated.
-CA cryptographic tokens SHALL be protected against theft, loss, and unauthorized use.
+CA equipment shall be protected from unauthorized access while the cryptographic module is installed and activated.
+The CA shall implement physical access controls to reduce the risk of equipment tampering even when the cryptographic module is not installed and activated.
+CA cryptographic tokens shall be protected against theft, loss, and unauthorized use.

 All the physical control requirements specified below apply equally to the Root CA and Subordinate CAs, and any remote workstations used to administer the CAs, except where specifically noted.

 ### 5.1.1 Site location and construction
-The location and construction of the facility housing the CA equipment, as well as sites housing remote workstations used to administer the CAs, SHALL be consistent with facilities used to house high-value, sensitive information.
-The site location and construction, when combined with other physical security protection mechanisms such as guards, high security locks, and intrusion sensors, SHALL provide robust protection against unauthorized access to the CA equipment and records.
+The location and construction of the facility housing the CA equipment, as well as sites housing remote workstations used to administer the CAs, shall be consistent with facilities used to house high-value, sensitive information.
+The site location and construction, when combined with other physical security protection mechanisms such as guards, high security locks, and intrusion sensors, shall provide robust protection against unauthorized access to the CA equipment and records.

 ### 5.1.2 Physical access
-At a minimum, the physical access controls for CA equipment and Certificate Status Authority (CSA) equipment, as well as remote workstations used to administer the CAs, SHALL:
+At a minimum, the physical access controls for CA equipment and Certificate Status Authority (CSA) equipment, as well as remote workstations used to administer the CAs, shall:

 - Ensure that no unauthorized access to the hardware is permitted.
 - Ensure that all removable media and paper containing sensitive plain-text information is stored in secure containers.